 For I was young to tread it,” – The Hymn of the Robe of Glory

 The Couriers are twins.
 They have also been known as the “two men in shining garments”.
-In the Series The Robe, they can be seen as twins in this Plate and in this Plate.
-In this Plate, each is triplicated to manifest as the six pallbearers.
+In the Series A Robe, they can be seen as twins in this Plate and in this Plate.
+In this Plate, each is triplicated to make the six pallbearers.

 Dennis is the early dawn rooster, the intrusive cock, that heralds a new day.
 Above, we see him in the Tableaux series, announcing a Rising Dawn, an Aurora Consurgens.
 This heralds a full day of events at the sea-side setting.